nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

    Expected: An error message indicating invalid parameters and a command usage will be prompted.
 No changes will be made.

 ### Finding an existing category
-1. Find an existing category name
+1. Find existing categories related to a keyword.
    - Test case: `find -c man`

      Expected: Quotesify will list all categories containing the keyword "man".